A picture of diseased lungs.

 Emphysema and Lung Cancer

 While lung cancer does not cause emphysema, emphysema can cause complications for lung cancer patients.
-In fact, the biggest cause of lung cancer is smoking, much alike emphysema and COPD.
+The biggest cause of lung cancer is smoking, much like emphysema and COPD.
 If a lung cancer patient has emphysema, it may worsen their symptoms, as their lung function has decreased.
 Not only do they have trouble getting proper oxygen due to the disease, but their lungs are weakened as well from the cancer.

 Risk Factors for Emphysema:

-• Smoking.
-This is the number one reason people get emphysema.
-It’s seen commonly in cigarette smokers, but other types of products, such as marijuana, cigar and pipe, may also cause damage.
+• Smoking: This is the number one reason people get emphysema.
+It’s seen commonly in cigarette smokers, but other types of products, such as marijuana, cigars and pipes, may also cause damage.
 Your risk increases the more you smoke with each year you have been a smoker.

 You May Also Like